ruthlee/DS_in_C/intro_class.md

 ## Class 1: 9/3/2019 and Class 2: 9/5/2019

-Note for vim: to start code use the block code syntax.
+Note for markdown: to start code use the block code syntax.
 Three backwards quotes with the language indicated.
 Example:

 ```C
 int main()